-• Focus on the mission or business functions.

-Discussions of cyber resiliency focus on capabilities supporting organizational missions or business functions in order to maximize the ability of organizations to complete critical or essential missions or business functions despite an adversary presence in their systems and infrastructure threatening mission-critical systems and system components.
-This is in contrast to focusing on the protection of information or on ensuring capabilities in a nonadversarial environment.
-It is also in contrast with focusing on ensuring the resilience of system elements or of constituent systems in a system-of-systems.
-From the perspective of cyber resiliency, system elements or constituent systems that are less critical to mission or business effectiveness can be sacrificed to contain a cyber-attack and maximize mission assurance.
+- Focus on the mission or business functions. - 1924 Discussions of cyber resiliency focus on capabilities supporting organizational missions or 1925 business functions in order to maximize the ability of organizations to complete critical or 1926 essential missions or business functions despite an adversary presence in their systems and 1927 infrastructure threatening mission-critical systems and system components.
+This is in 1928 contrast to focusing on the protection of information or on ensuring capabilities in a non-1929 adversarial environment.
+It is also in contrast with focusing on ensuring the resilience of 1930 system elements or of constituent systems in a system-of-systems.
+From the perspective of 1931 cyber resiliency, system elements or constituent systems that are less critical to mission or 1932 business effectiveness can be sacrificed to contain a cyber-attack and maximize mission 1933 assurance.

-Focus on the effects of the Advanced Persistent Threat.
+• Focus on the effects of the Advanced Persistent Threat.

-The definition of cyber resiliency encompasses all threats to systems containing cyber resources, whether such threats are cyber or non-cyber (e.g., kinetic) in nature.
-But the focus of cyber resiliency analysis is on the effects the APT can have on the system-of-interest, and thereby on the mission or business function, the organization, or on external stakeholders.

-In addition to immediately detectable effects (e.g., destruction of data, malfunction of a CPS, denial-of-service), the APT can produce effects that are detectable only after extended observation or forensic analysis of the system-of-interest (e.g., escalation of privileges, modification or fabrication of data or services, exfiltration of data).
-Consideration of cyber resiliency in systems security engineering seeks to mitigate such effects, independent of when or whether they may be detected.

-The resources associated with the APT, its stealthy nature, its persistent focus on the target of interest, and its ability to adapt in the face of defender actions make it a highly dangerous threat.
-Moreover, the APT can take advantage of or make its behavior appear to result from other forms of adversity, including human error, structural failure, or natural disaster.
-By focusing on APT activities and their potential effects, systems engineers produce systems which can anticipate, withstand, recover from, and adapt to a broad and diverse suite of adverse conditions and stresses on systems containing cyber resources.

-• Assume the adversary will compromise or breach the system or organization.

-A fundamental assumption in any discussion of cyber resiliency is that a sophisticated adversary cannot always be kept out of a system or be quickly detected and removed from that system, despite the quality of the system design, the functional effectiveness of the security components, and the trustworthiness of the selected components.
-This assumption acknowledges that modern systems are large and complex entities and as such, adversaries will always be able to find and exploit weaknesses and flaws in the systems (e.g., unpatched vulnerabilities, misconfigurations), environments of operation (e.g., social engineering, user vulnerability), and supply chains.
-As a result, a sophisticated adversary can penetrate an organizational system and achieve a presence within the organization's infrastructure.

-• Assume the adversary will maintain a presence in the system or organization.
+- 1935The definition of cyber resiliency encompasses all threats to systems containing cyber1936resources, whether such threats are cyber or non-cyber (e.g., kinetic) in nature.
+But the1937focus of cyber resiliency analysis is on the effects the APT can have on the system-of-1938interest, and thereby on the mission or business function, the organization, or on external1939stakeholders. - In addition to immediately detectable effects (e.g., destruction of data, malfunction of a CPS, denial-of-service), the APT can produce effects that are detectable only after extended observation or forensic analysis of the system-of-interest (e.g., escalation of privileges, modification or fabrication of data or services, exfiltration of data).
+Consideration of cyber resiliency in systems security engineering seeks to mitigate such effects, independent of when or whether they may be detected. - 1946The resources associated with the APT, its stealthy nature, its persistent focus on the target1947of interest, and its ability to adapt in the face of defender actions make it a highly dangerous1948threat.
+Moreover, the APT can take advantage of or make its behavior appear to result from1949other forms of adversity, including human error, structural failure, or natural disaster.
+By1950focusing on APT activities and their potential effects, systems engineers produce systems1951which can anticipate, withstand, recover from, and adapt to a broad and diverse suite of1952adverse conditions and stresses on systems containing cyber resources. - Assume the adversary will compromise or breach the system or organization. - 1954 A fundamental assumption in any discussion of cyber resiliency is that a sophisticated 1955 adversary cannot always be kept out of a system or be quickly detected and removed from 1956 that system, despite the quality of the system design, the functional effectiveness of the 1957 security components, and the trustworthiness of the selected components.
+This assumption 1958 acknowledges that modern systems are large and complex entities and as such, adversaries 1959 will always be able to find and exploit weaknesses and flaws in the systems (e.g., unpatched 1960 vulnerabilities, misconfigurations), environments of operation (e.g., social engineering, user 1961 vulnerability), and supply chains.
+As a result, a sophisticated adversary can penetrate an 1962 organizational system and achieve a presence within the organization's infrastructure. - Assume the adversary will maintain a presence in the system or organization. - 1964Any discussion of cyber resiliency assumes that the adversary presence may be a persistent1965and long-term issue and recognizes that the stealthy nature of the APT makes it difficult for1966an organization to be certain that the threat has been eradicated.
+It also recognizes that the